Showing top 0 results 0 results found

 153 free tips Straight to your inbox

-To help you understand both the customer’s and the business’s perspective, meaning both the customer journey and the life cycle, I prepared a simple infographic for each stage.
-At each stage, I show where the touchpoints are and what customers are doing (customer journey, customer perspective).
-You’ll also learn how to interact with customers and why you should (customer life cycle, business perspective).
+To help you understand both the customer’s and the business' perspective, meaning both the customer journey and the life cycle, I prepared a simple infographic for each stage.
+At each stage, I show where the touchpoints are and what customers are doing (customer journey, customer perspective) as well as how you can interact with them and why you should (customer lifecycle, business perspective).

 Here we go!

-Some customers will find your brand as part of their intentional research when they are looking for a solution to their problem.
+Some customers will find your brand as part of their intentional research, while they are looking for the solution to their problem.
 Some will hear about you from your existing customers and word of mouth.
 Some traffic will be a result of your marketing efforts.

-Customer service starts from the moment someone knows your brand, and not when they start asking questions about a product they bought.- 2020 Customer Service Guide
+Customer service starts from the moment someone knows your brand, not when they start asking questions about a product they bought.- Customer Service Guide

 Most effective new customer channels: